day8/re-frame/README.md

 uses two, seperate, one-way flows to do it.

 If you aren't familiar with FRP, I'd recomend [this FRP backgrounder](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754 before you go any further.

+### At A High Level

+When you use re-frame, you'll be writting three kinds of functions:
+  - subscriptions - which move data into components
+  - components - which turn data into DOM
+  - event handlers - which provide the state transition (control) layer

+You'll also be choosing a certain data structure to represent the app state.
+XXX

 ## The Parts